CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 ## Online Tools & Platforms

 Throughout your Premium experience, you will access to:
-- [_Slack_](https://slack.com), for chatting with your cohort.
+- _Slack_, for chatting with your cohort.
 - [_GitHub_](https://github.com), for modules and scripts.
+[Create a GitHub account here](https://github.com/).
 - _Moodle_, for accessing course materials.
 You will soon receive a separate email with a link, username, and password to gain access.
 - _Textit_ to improve your Premium experience.
-Since you are part of the beta cohort, your insights on topics, content, course modules and overall experience will be highly valuable!
+As part of the beta cohort, your insights on topics, content, course modules and overall experience will be highly valuable!

 ## Logistics